I remember the storm in 1947 –

-SMR: Steve, with the new film coming out, would you expect there to be a renewed interest in Robinson-signed material?
+SMR: With the new film coming out, would you expect there to be a renewed interest in Robinson-signed material?

 And yes, the new movie – which looks great – will bring about even more excitement when it comes to his stuff.
 The downside to that is it will also bring out the forgeries – the bad guys that are always out to capitalize on an occasion or a milestone.

 SMR: What is the best advice you can give to a collector to help protect them from the bad guys?